By Ryan Spencer

 Other students retaliated, arguing that Brandeis as an institution should not condone certain speakers by allowing them to speak on campus.
 Students on both sides of the discussion spoke out of turn, interrupted each other and raised their voices.
 Some shushed one another when trying to speak simultaneously.

-When a photographer from The Justice, a campus newspaper, attempted to photograph a student who was speaking from the back of the room during the heated moments of the discussion, the student requested, “I’d prefer if no pictures were taken of me.”
+When a photographer from The Justice, a campus newspaper, attempted to photograph a student who was speaking from the back of the room during the heated moments of the discussion, the student requested, “Do not take pictures of me.”
 The photographer continued to take pictures, and the student repeated her request.

 While some students in the room defended the photographer’s decision to continue taking photos, on the basis that she had the right to photograph a public event, others built a human shield around the speaker to block further photos from being taken.